swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 ### Codable, Hashable, and Equatable synthesis

 Synthesis for `Encodable`, `Decodable`, `Hashable`, and `Equatable` use the backing storage property.
 This allows property wrapper types to determine their own serialization and equality behavior.
+For `Encodable` and `Decodable`, the name used for keyed archiving is that of the original property declaration (without the `$`).

 ### $ identifiers